User Experience

 At IncRev, we’ve adapted our strategies to align with these changes, focusing on creating content that not only attracts links but also engages users and provides genuine value.
 This shift has led to more sustainable, long-term SEO success for our clients.

 Dwell time refers to the duration a user spends on your page before returning to the search results.
 A longer dwell time generally indicates that the content was relevant and engaging to the user.
+When optimizing user signals like dwell time, you can boost engagement without completely overhauling your site.
 To improve dwell time:

 • Create in-depth, comprehensive content that answers user queries thoroughly